kranika/MazeLearner/README.md

 `cd MazeLearner`
 * Required libraries and packages are listed in the `requirements.txt` file.

-* To check the required modules for the project, run the following command on your project directory:
+* To check/refresh the required modules for the project, run the following command on your project directory:

 `pip freeze > requirements.txt`